SpaceTeam/STS1_COBC_SW/README.md

   them on the FlatSat too, because `PRINTF()` prints to the UCI UART which is connected to the PC.

-The following shows how the directory structure could actually look like.
+The following shows what the directory structure could actually look like.

 <details>
   <summary>Directory structure</summary>